-The Income model returned 2.6%, behind the 3.8% return for the benchmark (PIMFA Growth).
+The Income model returned 0.6%, ahead of the -0.3% return for the benchmark (PIMFA Growth).

-This underperformance was largely driven by our positions in UK and Global Equities having income focussed strategies - like the Guinness Global Income fund returning just 3.3% (vs MSCI World returning 4.5%).
-These funds are more exposed to mature dividend-paying businesses vs large exposure to high growth Mega cap of the benchmark index and so the portfolio is likely to lag if market returns are led by this small number of technology businesses (as they have often been recently).
+This outperformance was largely driven by the fact our positions in UK and Global Equities have income focussed strategies - like the Guinness Global Income fund returning 0.3% (vs MSCI World returning -0.6%).
+These funds are more exposed to mature dividend-paying businesses vs large exposure to high growth Mega cap of the benchmark index and so the portfolio is likely to perform more solidly when these higher growth company stocks drawdown.